oparsons22/bitmapy/README.md

 # bitmapy

-A lightweight Python library for creating and manipulating bitmap images.
+A lightweight Python library for creating and manipulating bitmap values.